Terms of Reference

 On this pageSkip the menu of subheadings on this page.

-To advise the Food Standards Agency and Food Standards Scotland on any matters relating to novel foods, traditional novel foods, genetically modified foods and feed and novel food processes including food irradiation, having regard where appropriate to the views of relevant expert bodies.
+To advise the Food Standards Agency and Food Standards Scotland on any matters relating to novel foods, traditional novel foods, food and feed products of genetic technologies and novel food processes including food irradiation, having regard where appropriate to the views of relevant expert bodies.

 To advise the Food Standards Agency on selected matters where the expert advice of the Committee is requested.

-The primary role of the Advisory Committee Novel Food & Processes (ACNFP) is the safety assessment of applications for novel and traditional foods under UK legislation (EU retained law) and the safety assessment of Genetically Modified Food & Feed under UK legislation (EU retained law).
+The primary role of the Advisory Committee on Novel Foods & Processes (ACNFP) is the safety assessment of applications for novel and traditional foods under UK legislation (2283/2015 EU) (EU retained law) and the safety assessment of food and feed products of genetic technologies under UK legislation (1829/2003 EC) (EU retained law).

 Under UK legislation a novel food is defined as a food that does not have a significant history of consumption within the UK before 15 May 1997.
 This definition includes traditional foods from third countries.
 Such foods are subject to a pre-market safety assessment before a decision is made on UK wide authorisations.

 Role and Responsibility

-It is the role of the ACNFP to review the safety assessment of traditional and novel food notifications and safety assessments of genetically modified food & feed applications.
-Concerns are usually raised if there is a lack of information or there is a clear safety concern.
-The information from the applicant and the advice of the Committee will provide the basis for risk management decisions made by the Governments in Great Britain.
+It is the role of the ACNFP to review the safety assessments of traditional food, novel food and food and feed products of genetically technologies applications.
+Concerns are raised if there is a lack of information or the evidence suggests there is a clear safety concern.
+The information from the applicant and the advice of the Committee provide the basis for risk management decisions made by the Governments in Great Britain.

-The Committee meets approximately six times a year for formal meetings and workshops, where they review dossiers and briefing papers on the submitted notifications.
+The Committee meets approximately six times a year for formal meetings and workshops, where they review dossiers and associated briefing papers on the submitted applications or notifications.

-The Advisory Committee on Novel Foods and Process (ACNFP) comprises of one Chair and nineteen members.
+The Advisory Committee on Novel Foods and Process (ACNFP) comprises of one Chair and up to twenty members.

 Members are recruited by open competition.
-The Committee is made up of a range of experts, covering a range of scientific disciplines, as well as consumer representation who provide insight, advice and the technical knowledge needed to evaluate the safety of regulated product applications.
+The Committee comprises of experts, who cover a range of scientific disciplines, as well as consumer representation who provide insight, advice and the technical knowledge needed to evaluate the safety of regulated product applications.